What is the difference between dragon boating and rowing?

 At the beginning, Lighthouse Dragons will provide you with paddles, life vest (also know as PFD — Personal Floatation Device), safety training, and dragon boat training.

 Where and when are the practices, do I need to attend all of them?

 Our practices are held at Bert Winters Park, 13425 Ellison Wilson Rd, Juno Beach, FL on Saturday mornings.
 You can come to as many practices as you want.
 Obviously, the more you practice, the better you become!

 What other forms of training do you do besides paddling?

 We believe that in order to better your performance as a paddler, we need to build our cardio, strength, and endurance in addition to practices on the boat.
 That is why we also encourage members to engage in cross-training (running, swimming, biking, etc.) while off the boat.

 How often do you race, and where?

 We will race about several times per year.
 Do you have to race?
 No. If you do want to be considered for races, several factors are considered such as how many paddlers have signed up, race venue, practice attendance, etc. Most of our races are in Florida within driving distance.
-We are looking forward to participating in the 2018 International Breast Cancer Paddlers Commission Festival that will be held in Florence, Italy.

 What does your team do when they are not training and racing?